ARMmbed/mbed-os-5-docs/docs/tools/online/how_to_document.md

 Doxygen is the core of the documentation generation in the Arm Mbed ecosystem:

-* Doxygen is compatible with Javadoc and other documentation styles.
-Refer to the [Doxygen manual](http://www.stack.nl/~dimitri/doxygen/manual.html) for more information.
+- Doxygen is compatible with Javadoc and other documentation styles.
+Refer to the <a href="http://www.stack.nl/~dimitri/doxygen/manual.html" target="_blank">Doxygen manual</a> for more information.

-* Doxygen won't process the ``main.cpp`` file unless referenced in another file using ```/** @file main.cpp */``` markup.
+- Doxygen won't process the `main.cpp` file unless referenced in another file using `/** @file main.cpp */` markup.
 It's generally a good idea to split definitions and defines into library (libraries) instead; do not rely on ``main.cpp`` file documentation.

-* Doxygen can process comments located right next to definitions and declarations, and also at other places.
-Refer to [documentation at other places](http://www.stack.nl/~dimitri/doxygen/docblocks.html#structuralcommands) in the Doxygen manual.
+- Doxygen can process comments located right next to definitions and declarations, and also at other places.
+Refer to <a href="http://www.stack.nl/~dimitri/doxygen/docblocks.html#structuralcommands" target="_blank">documentation at other places</a> in the Doxygen manual.